farcire/curby/refined-prd.md

 **FR-005: Data Ingestion ("Trust, then Verify")**
 - **Description:** The system will directly ingest and use data from the official SFMTA source for Mission & SOMA.
 - **Acceptance Criteria:**
-  - [ ] The system starts with the assumption that the ingested data is accurate.
+  - [ ] The system uses Active Streets (3psu-pn9h) as the geometry backbone.
+  - [ ] Other datasets (meters, regulations) are joined or overlaid onto this backbone.

 **FR-006: Error Reporting System**
 - **Description:** Allow users to report incorrect parking rules they encounter.